simps1982/commodore-8bit/peek-and-poke-intro.md

 The parentheses (rounded brackets) are vital when using `PEEK`, as it is a function designed to return a single-byte integer value.

-Perhaps the most common use of the `PEEK()` function among new users will be in conjunction with a `PRINT` statement, to display on screen a value captured from a specified memory location.
+Perhaps the most common use of the `PEEK()` function among fledgling BASIC programmers will be in conjunction with a `PRINT` statement, to display on screen a value captured from a specified memory location.
 Another likely use case is to store the value returned by `PEEK(ADDRESS)` in a BASIC variable for use later in the program.

+`PEEK` is often the only fast and effective way for a BASIC program to read vital values from the C64's internal hardware, such as its legendary sound and video chipset (chips known as SID and VIC), and external peripherals such as joysticks.

 ### A beginner's example to use PEEK() to capture the number of columns available to the display
 ```BASIC